How do you pronounce your last name?

 Who are your favorite writers?

-A long list of writers inspired If Birds Fly Back, but none more than Jandy Nelson.
-I first read The Sky is Everywhere in grad school, and it filled me with so much love.
-I could go on forever about the other authors who inspire me, but for the sake of brevity, here’s a condensed list: John Green, Rainbow Rowell, Sarah Dessen, Stephanie Perkins, E. Lockhart, Jennifer Niven, Nicola Yoon, David Levithan, J.K.
-Rowling, Sherman Alexie, Suzanne Collins, Jay Asher, Meg Cabot, Louise Rennison, and on the adult side of things: Garth Stein, Jojo Moyes, Robin Sloan, Maria Semple, Helen Fielding, Kathryn Stockett, Sara Gruen, Donna Tartt, Mark Haddon, Kazuo Ishiguro, David Nicholls, Jess Walter, Ian McEwan, Elizabeth Gilbert… Okay, cutting it off here.
+I could go on forever about the authors who inspire me, but for the sake of brevity, here’s a condensed list: Jandy Nelson, John Green, Rainbow Rowell, Sarah Dessen, Stephanie Perkins, E. Lockhart, Katherine Applegate, R.J.
+Palacio, J.K.
+Rowling, Meg Cabot, Louise Rennison, and on the adult side of things: Jojo Moyes, Robin Sloan, Maria Semple, Helen Fielding, Kathryn Stockett, Sara Gruen, Donna Tartt, Mark Haddon, Kazuo Ishiguro, David Nicholls, Jess Walter, Ian McEwan, Elizabeth Gilbert… Okay, cutting it off here.

 Where do you get your ideas?

 Anywhere and everywhere.
-For my second novel, it started with the setting.
+For my Wild Blue Wonder, it started with the setting.

-I also had the very fortunate (and sometimes unfortunate) experience of being a teenager, and those memories really are an endless resource.
+I also had the very fortunate (and sometimes unfortunate) experience of being a teenager, and those memories really are an endless resource for YA novel.

 What’s next for you?

-My second YA novel, Wild Blue Wonder, comes out June 2018!
+My second YA novel, Wild Blue Wonder, comes out June 2018, and my first MG novel, I, Cosmo, publishes in 2019.